Lombiq/Hosting-Tenants/Readme.md

-# Lombiq Hosting - Tenants
+# Lombiq Hosting - Tenants for Orchard Core

 ## About

-Various modules that help you build a multi-tenant web application in Orchard Core.
+Various modules that help you build a multi-tenant web application in [Orchard Core](https://orchardcore.net/).
 You can watch a demo video of the modules [here](https://www.youtube.com/watch?v=c9hemoYcjIM&lc=Ugy5jqNChriMx9mLBFN4AaABAg).

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!